Renault Koleos: First generation (HY; 2007)

+The Koleos was unveiled in 2006 as the Renault Koleos Concept at the Paris Motor Show.
+The production model was launched at the end of 2007 in South Korea, and in 2008 in other markets.

 The Koleos' body design was based on the Renault Koleos and Renault Egeus concept cars.
 Some of the Koleos's competitors, such as the Citroën C-Crosser and the Peugeot 4007, were also presented by the time it was launched.
 ADAC of Germany awarded five stars to the Koleos, in a crash test done in August 2008.

 A facelifted Koleos was unveiled in July 2011, and shown at the Frankfurt Motor Show in September 2011.
 In August 2010, the Koleos was withdrawn from the United Kingdom, due to poor sales of under 2,600 units.
 Production ended in March 2015.

 Worldwide Marketing

 South Korea

 For the market in South Korea, the Koleos was manufactured by Renault Samsung Motors (a subsidiary of Renault) at its Busan plant in South Korea, and was sold as the Renault Samsung QM5 (H45).

 India

-In the market in India, Renault introduced the Koleos on 8 September 2011.
-The popular Koleos registered a 51% year on year growth in the first half of 2011.
-It is currently being sold across five continents, and in markets as diverse as Europe, Mexico, South America and Asia Pacific.

-It is available with a 2.0 dCi diesel engine, with a maximum power output of 150 PS at 4000 rpm, and peak torque of 320 Nm at 2000 rpm.
+In the market in India, Renault introduced the Koleos in September 2011.
+It was available with a 2.0 dCi diesel engine, with a maximum power output of 150 PS at 4000 rpm, and peak torque of 320 Nm at 2000 rpm.